mobilepadawan/Speakit-JS/README.md

 * [x] Tested in the main web browser engines.

 ### Way to use it
 🔔 If you are thinking to try the Alpha version, please consider do **not implement it in Production environments**.

-In this version you can filter a specific type of voice `en`, `es`, `it`, etcetera, by defining the desired ISO language code in the `languageFilter` property.
+This version able you to filter a specific type of voice `en`, `es`, `it`, etcetera, by defining the desired ISO language code in the `languageFilter` property.

 ```javascript
 Speakit.languageFilter = "it-IT"
 ```

-After apply this filter, when you call the `.getVoices()` method you will get just the available voices for the selected `ISO Language`.
+After apply this filter, when call the `.getVoices()` method, you will get just the available voices for the selected `ISO Language`.

 ```javascript
 Speakit.getVoices()